pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_direct.rst

 the same or different phases as long as the reference constant is unique for each registration.

 .. py:function:: registerDrawCallback(draw, phase=Phase_Window, after=1, refCon=None)

   Register a low level drawing callback.

-  *phase* indicates where in the drawing phase you wish to be called, with *after* indicating if you want to be called before (0), or after(1) the indicated phase.
-The *refCon* will be passed to your *draw* callback function.
-(See below for valid phases.)
+  :param draw: Callable to be executed during the drawing phase
+  :type draw: Callable[[int, int, Any], int]
+  :param phase: Drawing phase constant (default: Phase_Window)
+  :type phase: int
+  :param after: 0 to draw before the phase, 1 to draw after (default: 1)
+  :type after: int
+  :param refCon: Reference constant passed to your callback (default: None)
+  :type refCon: Any

-  On success, 1 is returned, 0 otherwise.
+  :return: 1 on success, 0 otherwise

-  You may register a callback multiple times for the same or different phases as long as the refCon is unique for each time.
+  :rtype: int

   Your *draw* callback function takes three parameters (phase, after, refCon).
   If *after* is zero, you callback can return 0 to suppress further X-Plane drawing in the phase, or 1 to allow X-Plane to finish drawing.
 (Return value is ignored when *after* is 1.)

+  You may register a callback multiple times for the same or different phases as long as the refCon is unique for each time.

   >>> def MyDraw(phase, after, refCon):
   ...    xp.setGraphicsState(0, 1, 0, 0, 0, 0, 0)